-Nitrogen tanks for paintball guns: Nitrogen tanks or HPA (High-Pressure Air) tanks are the modern adaption CO2 tanks for paintball tanks.
-In this post, we will discuss in detail about the importance of an HPA tank, how to choose the best one and how to use them.
-A paintball gun uses HPA or Nitrogen tanks for pressure to propel and cycle the paintball.
-It is of the important widget for your Paintball game, as it determines how far you can fire.
-To a great extent, the accuracy of a paintball gun lies on Nitrogen or HPA tanks.
+Nitrogen tanks or HPA (High-Pressure Air) tanks are the modern adaptation of CO2 tanks for paintball tanks.
+In this post, I will discuss the usefulness and importance of an HPA tank, how to choose the best one, and how to use it.

 - Weather will impact your accuracy.